 (h) any other matter that the Commission considers relevant.

-Further details about these criteria are explained in the following subsections and must be used to guide decision making.
+Further details about these criteria are explained in the following subsections of this topic and must be used to guide decision making.